George Floyd protests in Michigan: Marquette

 A number of protesters gathered outside Marquette's post office on May 29.
 On May 30, a protest march started at Northern Michigan University and proceeded towards the city's downtown; a protester briefly stood on the hood of a city police SUV, but no arrests were reported.
 On May 31, over 150 people took part in another protest that covered 20 blocks and ended at a county sheriff's office.
 On June 1, about 200 protesters marched on the streets to peacefully protest against racial injustice.

 Midland

 Over a thousand people held a protest on June 7.

 Mount Pleasant

 On May 31, crowds of about 200 people marched from Bluegrass Road and Mission Street in Mount Pleasant until they reached Broadway Street as part of a peaceful protest against racism and police brutality.
 Once there, protesters laid down before chanting "I can't breathe".
 On June 1, community members (including hundreds of students and faculty at Central Michigan University) participated in a peaceful protest.
 The protest started at Bovee University Center and ended at the Isabella County Sheriff's Office.
 Protesters chanted about the injustices they were condemning and their desire for justice and peace.
 The protesters had the full support of the university and coordinated with police prior to the protest, arranging for police escorts throughout the march.

+Muskegon

+On July 4, dozens of protesters assembled at Heritage Landing and marched through downtown Muskegon to protest the murder of George Floyd.